StoneStepsInc/zlib-nuget/README.md

 `ZLIB_SHA256` ia a SHA-256 checksum of the zLib package file and needs to be changed when a new version of zLib is released.

+Verify that the new zLib archive follows the directory name pattern used in the `ZLIB_DNAME` variable.

 ## Building Package Locally